 These are some before pictures of the nasty dirty stock rubber flooring.

 At this point I've removed the rear seat and the cd changer.
 Seat Removal is required in this project.
 To do this, the seat must be unbolted from the truck's floor.
 This is done from inside the truck and accomplished by removing the bolts located in the seat tracks.
 The original rubber floor covering is used to line up bolt holes for the new carpet.
+Thank God for air tools!
+A couple of the torx bolts holding the seat belts in place were rusted bad.
+The only think that would break them free was an impact wrench.

 I took the new carpet out of the box and so I could lay it flat in the living room.
 I cleaned up some of the factory debris that was on it.
 I'll keep it out to remove the wrinkles that formed while it was in the box.